e2r3p13/durex/README.md

 - [ ] Implement my own `daemon` function
 - [ ] Don't write to crontab if it has already been done
 - [ ] Implement a `getpass` function to hide the password on client side
+- [ ] Clean the victim's machine with the make clean rule

 ## Disclaimer ⚠️